-- The individual stay(s) must have a duration of minimum one week, i.e. five full working days, travel excluded.
-However, in justified cases, stays of shorter duration may be approved. - The stay must be organised as an exchange in an educational institution and/or a work placement in a company, where adult learners take part in learning activities with the host organisation together with learners from the host country. - A detailed programme with clear objectives and expected results must be included in the application. - Applications may include visits and revisit(s); however, revisit(s) are not required in order to qualify for a grant. - The application as a whole may include the exchange of several adult learners from several participating organisations.
+- The individual stay(s) must have a duration of minimum three days, i.e. three full working days, travel excluded. - The stay must be organised as an exchange in an educational institution and/or a work placement in a company, where adult learners take part in learning activities with the host organisation together with learners from the host country. - A detailed programme with clear objectives and expected results must be included in the application. - Applications may include visits and revisit(s); however, revisit(s) are not required in order to qualify for a grant. - The application as a whole may include the exchange of several adult learners from several participating organisations.
 However, each stay must be organised on an individual basis and take place within a single institution/company.
-Study trips involving short visits to a number of institutions/companies are not eligible. - All planned activities must be completed within one year, which is the maximum project period for mobility projects.
+Study trips involving short visits to a number of institutions/companies are not eligible. - All planned activities must be completed within two years, which is the maximum project period for mobility projects.

-Please note that it is possible to apply for grants for accompanying teachers or individual support when there are special circumstances or needs that necessitate this.
-You must account specifically for these circumstances or needs in the application - Read more about "Participants with special needs" in the section Funding.
+Please note that it is possible to apply for grants for accompanying teachers when traveling with adult learners/adult students.
+Furthermore, it is possible to apply for coverage of costs related to participants with special needs - read more about "Participants with special needs" in the section Funding.